sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 _For now it's best to use [the manual installation guide](https://github.com/codecombat/codecombat/wiki/Windows-Development-Environment-Setup-Guide) if you want to develop on CodeCombat on the Windows platform._

+If you get a DLL error, it's because for now we still rely on the Microsoft Visual C++ 2010 Redistributable Package.
+We're working on a solution to remove this dependency and this will be available in a next release.
+For now just download it @ http://www.microsoft.com/en-us/download/details.aspx?id=5555 in case you need it.

 #### TLDR
 [Download](#download), unarchive, open and follow the instructions within the installer.
 That's how simple this installation is.
 Still facing a problem?
 No worries, your answer is probably to be found in this guide.